oracle-livelabs/database/23cfree/java-duality-views/labs/json.md

 ## Task 4: Re-parenting of sub-objects between two documents
 Switch Charles Leclerc's and George Russell's teams.
-This can be done by updating the Mercedes and Ferrari team_dvs.
-The documents can be updated by simply sending the new list of drivers for both documents in the input.
-Open the SwapDocuments.java file.
+This can be done by updating the Mercedes and Ferrari team_dvs, and changing their driver arrays.
+We will update the new list of drivers for both documents in the input.
+Open the SwapTeams.java file.
-1. First, it will show the team documents, then perform the updates.
-It will then show the team documents after the updates, you'll see that the former teams with Mercedes have now been swapped to Ferrari and vice versa.
-The drivers documents have the updates as well.
+1. The program will print out the team IDs, and the IDs of the drivers before the update.
+After the updates, it will then show the driver IDs again, and you'll see that the former teams with Mercedes have now been swapped to Ferrari and vice versa.

-    Execute the file.
+    Execute the file with the green play button.

     ![Image alt text](images/swap-docs.png)